Smallpox: Eradication

-On August 26, 1807, Bavaria became the first country in the world to introduce compulsory vaccinations.
+On March 26, 1806, the Swiss canton Thurgau became the first state in the world to introduce compulsory smallpox vaccinations, by order of the cantonal councillor Jakob Christoph Scherb.
+Half a year later, Elisa Bonaparte issued a corresponding order for her Principality of Lucca and Piombino.
 Baden followed in 1809, Prussia in 1815, Württemberg in 1818, Sweden in 1816 and the German Empire in 1874 through the Reichs Vaccination Act.
 In Lutheran Sweden, the Protestant clergy played a pioneering role in voluntary smallpox vaccination as early as 1800.
 The first vaccination was carried out in Liechtenstein in 1801, and from 1812 it was mandatory to vaccinate.

 In British India a program was launched to propagate smallpox vaccination, through Indian vaccinators, under the supervision of European officials.
 Nevertheless, British vaccination efforts in India, and in Burma in particular, were hampered by indigenous preference for inoculation and distrust of vaccination, despite tough legislation, improvements in the local efficacy of the vaccine and vaccine preservative, and education efforts.
 By 1832, the federal government of the United States established a smallpox vaccination program for Native Americans.
-In 1842, the United Kingdom banned inoculation, later progressing to mandatory vaccination.
+In 1842, the United Kingdom banned inoculation (variolation), later progressing to mandatory vaccination.
 The British government introduced compulsory smallpox vaccination by an Act of Parliament in 1853.
+An epidemic in Sheffield in 1887/88 demonstrated that, in addition to the vaccine, several other factors such as extensive isolation measures contributed to the control of the disease.

 In the United States, from 1843 to 1855, first Massachusetts and then other states required smallpox vaccination.
 Although some disliked these measures, coordinated efforts against smallpox went on, and the disease continued to diminish in the wealthy countries.
 In Northern Europe a number of countries had eliminated smallpox by 1900, and by 1914, the incidence in most industrialized countries had decreased to comparatively low levels.

 Vaccination continued in industrialized countries as protection against reintroduction until the mid to late 1970s.
 Australia and New Zealand are two notable exceptions; neither experienced endemic smallpox and never vaccinated widely, relying instead on protection by distance and strict quarantines.

 The first hemisphere-wide effort to eradicate smallpox was made in 1950 by the Pan American Health Organization.
 The campaign was successful in eliminating smallpox from all countries of the Americas except Argentina, Brazil, Colombia, and Ecuador.
 In 1958 Professor Viktor Zhdanov, Deputy Minister of Health for the USSR, called on the World Health Assembly to undertake a global initiative to eradicate smallpox.
 The proposal (Resolution WHA11.54) was accepted in 1959.
 At this point, 2 million people were dying from smallpox every year.
 Overall, the progress towards eradication was disappointing, especially in Africa and in the Indian subcontinent.
 In 1966 an international team, the Smallpox Eradication Unit, was formed under the leadership of an American, Donald Henderson.
 In 1967, the World Health Organization intensified the global smallpox eradication by contributing $2.4 million annually to the effort, and adopted the new disease surveillance method promoted by Czech epidemiologist Karel Raška.